This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 - Bro-science: the lowest level of pop-psychology

-Populist: in politics and power dynamics, a politician, often purposefully manipulative, who appeals to emotions and panders to the masses of disenfranchised.
+Populist: in politics and power dynamics, a politician, often purposefully manipulative, who appeals to emotions instead of rationality, and panders to the masses of disenfranchised.

 Populists also pander to the iconoclastic and sadistic tendencies of the human psyche who like to see those in power fail.

-Example: voting for Trump pandered to the iconoclastic desires of hurting the political class.
+Example: Trump was a populist, and pandered to the iconoclastic desires of hurting the political class.

 Power aligning™: see “alining”.